Democrats’ massive rewrite of America’s election laws dies in GOP filibuster

 Republican strategist Ford O’Connell said forcing a vote on the bill accomplished several goals for Democrats, including allowing Mr. Schumer to tell the left that he tried.

-Mr. O’Connell also said raising left-wing issues time and again will make the ideas in the bill seem less radical to voters and Democrats likely will use the vote to accuse Republicans of being racists.
+Mr. O’Connell said that raising left-wing issues time and again will make the ideas in the bill seem less radical to voters.
+He said Democrats likely will use the vote to accuse Republicans of racism.

 “If they don’t get their way, they’ll use blame and shame,” he said.

-That was the approach Mr. Schumer took Tuesday morning, saying Republicans who derailed the bill were siding with Mr. Trump’s claims of election fraud.
+That was the approach Mr. Schumer took Tuesday morning.
+He said Republicans who derailed the bill were siding with Mr. Trump’s claims of election fraud.

 “There is a rot at the center of the modern Republican Party.
 Donald Trump’s lies spread like a cancer,” Mr. Schumer said.